DOGE-network/cali_doge/src/app/departments/posts/3900_air_resources_board.md

 ### Major Funding Codes and Sources

-The Air Resources Board receives funding from various sources, each designated by specific budgetCodes in the state budget:
+The Air Resources Board receives funding from various sources, each designated by specific organizationalCodes in the state budget:

 #### Program Codes
 - **3500 - Mobile Source**: Programs focused on reducing emissions from vehicles and other mobile sources